Are you good at physics and maths and interested in working with air and spacecraft? Then, you can pursue a career as an Aerospace Engineer.

 Aerospace engineers usually work in aviation, space exploration, defence, and sports manufacturing.
 They can work as a high-level engineer on a broad array of Australian and overseas projects.

-While most Aerospace Engineers are employed in aerospace manufacturing firms, some also work in engineering firms and private research facilities.
+While most Aerospace Engineers work in aerospace manufacturing firms, some work in engineering firms and private research facilities.